-If you are planning a holiday in Las Palmas, Gran Canaria, and are looking for a holiday hotel or apartment in Las Palmas, the following information may help by giving you an overview on the resort.
+If you are planning a holiday in Las Palmas, Gran Canaria, the following information may help by giving you an overview on the resort.

 In the south of Triana, almost opposite the Mercado Publico, you will find the Teatro Perez Galdos, named after the famous writer, a bit neglected from the outside, but with opulent interior decorations and an auditorium for 1400 spectators.
 Today, the theatre is the best in Las Palmas and one of the best in the Canary Islands.
 Nearby, is the Casa Museo de Perez Galdos.

 Close to here is a little square, the Palazoleta de Cairasco, where the splendid art-nouveau style Gainete Literario is located, a building originally constructed in 1894 as a theatre but now houses a literary society as well as a restaurant/cafe with a nice shady terrace.